 Here’s a summary of the many benefits of sourdough, as revealed by research done in the past fifteen years (1):

-Sourdough LAB can modify the bits of gliadin and glutenin protein in wheat flour that are toxic to people with coeliac disease (CD) and non-coeliac gluten sensitivity(2-6).
+- Sourdough LAB can modify the bits of gliadin and glutenin protein in wheat flour that are toxic to people with coeliac disease (CD) and non-coeliac gluten sensitivity(2-6).
 This doesn’t mean CD sufferers can eat all (or even any) sourdough bread.
-It does mean that there is a time-honoured method for making wheat flour more digestible and that we urgently need to know which types of bread on sale in the shops deploy this to real effect.
+It does mean that there is a time-honoured method for making wheat flour more digestible and that we urgently need to know which types of bread on sale in the shops deploy this to real effect (see the Real Bread Campaign’s Honest Crust Act for more information on the call for loaf labelling transparency).

-Bread, especially if made with unrefined flour, is a significant source of dietary minerals such as iron, calcium, magnesium and zinc.
+- Bread, especially if made with unrefined flour, is a significant source of dietary minerals such as iron, calcium, magnesium and zinc.
+This is particularly true of bread made from our unusually nutrient-dense flour.
 But a slice of fast-made wholemeal may be nutritious only in theory if its contents pass straight through the body without being absorbed.
 The main culprit here is phytic acid, present in the bran layers of cereals, which ‘locks up’ the important minerals.
 Several hours of fermentation with sourdough is sufficient to neutralise phytic acid and make the minerals more bioavailable (12-13).

 That’s a pretty compelling list of benefits even if we ignore the fact that bread-related metabolic complaints have proliferated just as the time taken to ferment most commercial bread has reduced.
 It’s this interplay of time and commercial advantage that should make us ask searching questions of some of the ‘sourdough’ breads now on offer.